Adavi654/outty-adventure-matching-app/Sprint_1/Annotated_Scrum/README.md

-Annotated evidence of Scrum in Teams chat
+Annotated evidence of Scrum in Teams chat for Sprint 1